 When uncertainty about paternity of the child exists, there are three different ways to establish paternity in Illinois:

 - If the couple is married when the child is born, the husband is legally presumed to be the father of the child (in Illinois).

 - Establishing parentage by consent, through signing a Voluntary Acknowledgement of Paternity (V.A.P.)

 A Voluntary Acknowledgment of Paternity is a mutually signed, legally binding agreement that establishes paternity.
 There is a specific document that unmarried parents sign directly at the hospital called the Voluntary Acknowledgment of Paternity Form that is necessary in order to put the father’s name on the birth certificate (The mother’s name is automatically put on the birth certificate as delivering the baby is a clear indication she is the biological mother).

-A Voluntary Acknowledgement of Paternity does not address issues of visitation, support, or joint custody.
+A Voluntary Acknowledgement of Paternity does not address issues of visitation, joint custody, or child support.
 Further, it is important to note that it can be difficult to “undo” a Voluntary Acknowledgement of Paternity, and a Voluntary Acknowledgment of Paternity should not be signed unless the father is certain that the child is his.
 Being a father is a lifelong commitment entailing unequivocal emotional and financial support—and this should not be taken lightly.

-3.)
-Order of Parentage – If a father did not sign a Voluntary Acknowledgment of Paternity and is not on the child’s birth certificate, either parent may file a Petition to Establish Parentage, to obtain a court order establishing that the alleged father is actually the father of the child.
+If a father did not sign a Voluntary Acknowledgment of Paternity and is not on the child’s birth certificate, then either parent may file a Petition to Establish Parentage to obtain a court order establishing that the alleged father is actually the father of the child.
 At this point, if there is any uncertainty in regards to the paternity of the child, either parent may request a DNA test, or the Court may order one.